Reduce our direct CO₂ emissions

 Global greenhouse gas emissions in 2019 were around 60 billion tonnes of equivalent CO₂.
 To reach the international goal of carbon neutrality, these must be reduced to 10 billion tonnes by 2050.

 Therefore, our climate strategy focuses on reducing our CO₂ emissions as rapidly as possible, primarily those generated by our operations.

-In line with our Science-Based targets commitment, and to ensure an emissions reduction trajectory in line with the Paris Agreement, we are targeting a 30% reduction in emissions per passenger-kilometre in 2030 compared to 2019.
-According to our current traffic development assumptions, this corresponds to a 12% reduction in our total CO₂ emissions over this period, after a reduction already achieved of 6% between 2005 and 2019.
+In line with our Science-Based targets commitment, and to ensure an emissions reduction trajectory in line with the Paris Agreement, the Air France Group is targeting a 30% reduction in emissions per passenger-kilometre in 2030 compared to 2019.
+For Air France, this corresponds to a 12% reduction in our total CO₂ emissions over this period, excluding offsets, based on our current traffic development assumptions.

 3 main actions